 Cabot Wealth Management Types of Clients and Minimum Account Sizes

 In order to open an account with Cabot Wealth Management, you’ll need a minimum of $500,000 in assets.
-If you’re wishing to qualify for tax preparation services with the firm, you’ll need at least $1,500,000.
+If you’re wishing to qualify for tax preparation services with the firm, you’ll need at least $1.5 million.
 Cabot Wealth Management can choose to waive these minimums depending on the specific situation, however.

 Services Offered by Cabot Wealth Management